Pre-K Printable Fun

 Picture

-Remembering all of the books, toys, and resources you own can be a challenge.
+Remembering all of the printables, books, toys, and resources you own can be a challenge.
 You'll want a system to keep track of what you have.
 Grab a copy of my Free Theme Planning Guide where you can print a materials list.
 Simply highlight any of your rotational items that are not in your Theme Boxes.
 Keep them in a binder, and refer to it when you change out your items.

 Putting in the effort in the beginning to keep your materials organized will pay off in the end!
 Did you find this helpful?
 Let me know if the comments!